Marginal note:Effect of refusal of a joint inventor to proceed

 (2) In any case where

-(a) an applicant has agreed in writing to assign a patent, when granted, to another person or to a joint applicant and refuses to proceed with the application, or
+(a) an applicant has agreed in writing to transfer a patent, when granted, to another person or to a joint applicant and refuses to proceed with the application, or

 (b) disputes arise between joint applicants with respect to proceeding with an application,